 Dominican's Big History faculty is a team of professors from a variety of fields, including biology, humanities, art, religion, history, literature, philosophy, women and gender studies, art history, creative writing, and education, who work in constant collaboration on the development of our First Year Experience curriculum.
-Between teaching Big History courses, attending FYE faculty meetings, and organizing and attending FYE students events, these instructors find the time to continue their own research as well as share what they have learned in this unique program at academic conferences globally.
+Between teaching Big History courses, participating in FYE faculty meetings, and organizing and participating in FYE students events, these instructors find the time to continue their own research as well as share what they have learned in this unique program at academic conferences globally.

 Just click on portraits below to learn more about your guides to the cosmos!

 |Thomas Burke||Heidi Chretien||Lindsey Dean||James Cunningham|

 |Martin Anderson||Annie Reid||Debbie Daunt||Kiowa Bower|

 International Big History Association Conference (IBHA), Grand Rapids, MI, August 2-5, 2012.